-Eat lots of Journal of the National Cancer Institute “Effect of diet and Lactobacillus acidophilus supplements on human fecal bacterial enzymes” View Source like sprouted foods (cashews or beans) or fermented foods (kimchi or sauerkraut) and enjoy citrus fruits and berries for a vitamin boost.
+Eat lots of probiotics Journal of the National Cancer Institute “Effect of diet and Lactobacillus acidophilus supplements on human fecal bacterial enzymes” View Source like sprouted foods (cashews or beans) or fermented foods (kimchi or sauerkraut) and enjoy citrus fruits and berries for a vitamin boost.

-The closer you get to ovulating, the more creative you’re going to feel—both in terms of International Journal of Environmental Research and Public Health “The More Fertile, the More Creative: Changes in Women’s Creative Potential across the Ovulatory Cycle” View Source .
+The closer you get to ovulating, the more creative you’re going to feel—both in terms of originality and flexibility International Journal of Environmental Research and Public Health “The More Fertile, the More Creative: Changes in Women’s Creative Potential across the Ovulatory Cycle” View Source .
 Use this creative flow to focus on complex projects, get out and socialize, and complete anything you’ve procrastinated on during your period.

 3. Ovulatory Phase: Engage Your Heart, Mind, and Body